Top 7 Coinbase Wallet (CDP) Alternatives in 2026

 Why developers choose Web3Auth

-Developers choose Web3Auth for its robust, battle-tested MPC infrastructure and wide range of social login options.
+Developers choose Web3Auth for its robust, battle-tested MPC infrastructure and wide range of social login options at an accessible price point.
+Now part of the MetaMask ecosystem, it benefits from Consensys backing but may become more tightly integrated with MetaMask's product direction over time.

 Building In-House Wallet Product